l7mp/stunner/README.md

    the [prebuilt image](https://hub.docker.com/repository/docker/l7mp/kurento-webrtc-server).
 7. Start the modified WebRTC application server in a Kubernetes `Deployment` (called `webrtc-server`).
-Note that the STUNner configuration is made available to the application server in environment variables and the TLS keys are taken from the Kubernetes `Secret` configured above.
+Note that the STUNner configuration is made available to the application server in environment variables taken from STUNner's default Kubernetes `ConfigMap` and the TLS keys are taken from the Kubernetes `Secret` configured above.
 8. Expose the application server on a Kubernetes `LoadBalancer` service so that external clients can reach it via the TCP port 8443.
 9. And finally, as a critical step, make sure that STUNner is permitted to forward UDP/RTP media packets to the media servers.
 Recall, by default all internal access from STUNner is locked down by a Kubernetes `NetworkPolicy`.
-The demo installation script opens this ACL up so that STUNner can reach all WebRTC endpoints configured on the Kurento media servers, but Just the WebRTC ports and *nothing else* (see the below [security notice](#access-control) on access control)).
-This makes sure that the [trick](#testing) to query the Kubernetes DNS service externally will not work; external STUN/TURN clients can reach only the UDP ports exposed on the media server exclusively.
+The demo installation script opens this ACL up so that STUNner can reach all WebRTC endpoints configured on the Kurento media servers, but just the WebRTC ports and *nothing else* (but see the below [security notice](#access-control) on access control).
+This makes sure that the [trick](#testing) to query the Kubernetes DNS service externally through STUNner will not work; external STUN/TURN clients can reach only the UDP ports exposed on the media server through STUNner and nothing else.

 And that's all.
 We added only 32 lines of code to the Kurento demo to make it work with Kubernetes, with most of the changes needed to return the ephemeral public STUN/TURN URI and credentials to the